Learning Inter-Atomic Potentials without Explicit Equivariance: Abstract

 \section{Abstract}

 Accurate and scalable machine-learned inter-atomic potentials (MLIPs) are essential for molecular simulations ranging from drug discovery to new material design.
 Current state-of-the-art models enforce roto-translational symmetries through equivariant neural network architectures, a hard-wired inductive bias that can often lead to reduced flexibility, computational efficiency, and scalability.
 In this work, we introduce \textbf{TransIP}: \textbf{Trans}former-based \textbf{I}nter-Atomic \textbf{P}otentials, a novel training paradigm for interatomic potentials achieving symmetry compliance without explicit architectural constraints.
 Our approach guides a generic non-equivariant Transformer-based model to learn $\mathrm{SO}(3)$-equivariance by optimizing its representations in the embedding space.
-Trained on the recent Open Molecules (OMol25) collection, a large and diverse molecular dataset built specifically for MLIPs and covering different types of molecules (including small organics, biomolecular fragments, and electrolyte-like species), TransIP effectively learns symmetry in its latent space, providing low equivariance error.
+Trained on the recent Open Molecules (OMol25) collection, a large and diverse molecular dataset built specifically for MLIPs and covering different types of molecules (including small organics, biomolecular fragments, and electrolyte-like species), TransIP attains comparable performance in machine-learning force fields versus state-of-the-art equivariant baselines.
 Further, compared to a data augmentation baseline, TransIP achieves 40\% to 60\% improvement in performance across varying OMol25 dataset sizes.
-More broadly, our work shows that learned equivariance can be a powerful and efficient alternative to augmentation-based MLIP models.
+More broadly, our work shows that learned equivariance can be a powerful and efficient alternative to equivariant or augmentation-based MLIP models.
+Our code is available at: \url{https://github.com/Ahmed-A-A-Elhag/TransIP}.